MicrosoftDocs/memdocs/sccm/osd/deploy-use/use-bootable-media-to-deploy-windows-over-the-network.md

 ms.collection: M365-identity-device-management
 ---
-# Use bootable media to deploy Windows over the network with System Center Configuration Manager
+# Use bootable media to deploy Windows over the network with Configuration Manager

 *Applies to: Configuration Manager (current branch)*